whadafunk/pines/alpine_ovpn/docs/openvpn_config.md

 Have a clear picture about how things are falling into place especially with routing client networks, pushing client specific configs, and running scripts and configuration snippets
 I would say, pay special attention to the following commands, and be sure you understand them fully:

---client-config-dir
+- --client-config-dir
---client-connect
+- --client-connect
---push
+- --push
---ifconfig-push
+- --ifconfig-push
---ifconfig
+- --ifconfig
---route *network/ip [netmask] [gw] [metric]*
+- --route *network/ip [netmask] [gw] [metric]*
---iroute *network [netmask]*
+- --iroute *network [netmask]*
---route-gateway *[gateway | dhcp]*
+- --route-gateway *[gateway | dhcp]*
---redirect-gateway *[local, def1, bypass-dns, block-local]*
+- --redirect-gateway *[local, def1, bypass-dns, block-local]*

 The routing scenarios you might encounter are:

-- routing client network on the server sides and maybe to other client
+- routing client network on the server sides and maybe to other clients - *needs to be triggered by specific client connectivity and needs both route and iroute*
-- routing server networks on the client side
+- routing server networks on the client side - *just by pushing route or redirect-gateway*

-Understand the implied gateway with **route** and **redirect-gateway**.
+Understand the implied gateway value with **route** and **redirect-gateway**.
 The official documentation says that is either the argument of **route-gateway**, or the second argument to **ifconfig**, and understanding this ifconfig is key, because most of the times we do not use ifconfig in server configuration.
 It is automatically configured by virtute of the helper directivtive **server** which configs ifconfig-pool, ifconfig and mode server.
-There also the case where route and redirect-gateway are pushed to the client, and the next-hop that the gateway understand as implied it depends on the topology.
+There is also the case where route and redirect-gateway are pushed to the client, and the next-hop that the gateway understand as implied it depends on the topology.
 If the topology is p2p or net30 then it will use the peer ip address, but if the topology is subnet, then route-gateway should be configured on the client or pushed by the server; or you push the route with included next-hop from the begining.

 ### DNS Configuration

 There are two methods to push these kind of client settings (dns servers, domainname, dnssearch, etc) One of the methods is using **dhcp-option** configuration option, which will work on windows clients by default, but for linux, the pushed options will be availble as environment variables **foreign_option_{n}** in the **up script**